 If there are no real or perceived differences between the parties, there will be no need for negotiations.
 Differences mean that what one party wants or believes is not the same as what the other party wants or believes.
 They mean that each party seeks the best for himself or herself, usually at the expense of the other party.

-Differences may be in me form of beliefs, attitudes and orientations.
+Differences may be in my form of beliefs, attitudes, and orientations.
 Two parties may favor different approaches to the solution of a problem.
 The differences between the parties may arise as a result of certain beliefs or attitudes of the parties.
-Whatever the case is, the differences are strong enough, given conditions of interdependence, to motivate parties to attempt to reach agreement.
+Whatever the case is, the differences are strong enough, given conditions of interdependence, to motivate parties to attempt to reach an agreement.

 Negotiations may become stalemated and break down.
 When this happens, it does not mean that negotiations have not taken place.